amstee/amstee.github.io/content/page/about/index.md

 ---

-Software Engineer with a strong experience building scalable systems.
+Software Engineer with a strong experience building real time scalable systems and platforms.<br/>

-I like to solve complex problems around delivering real time systems in perpetual growth. <br/>Proficient in utilising a variety of platforms, tools, and languages to deliver robust and scalable solutions.
+Proficient in utilising a variety of platforms, tools, and languages to deliver robust and scalable solutions.

+I am currently working at [dojo.tech](https://dojo.tech/) developing our real time processing capabilities through Kafka and Flink.

 Some of the technologies I work with include:
 ```yaml